Sweefties/iOS9-NewAPI-3DTouch-PeekAndPop-Example/README.md

 ## Requirements

-- >= XCode 7.0
+- >= XCode 8.0
-- >= Swift 2.
+- >= Swift 3.
 - >= iOS 9.0.
 - >= 3D Touch Devices.

-Tested on iOS 9.0 Simulators iPhone 6S, 6S Plus only with forceTouchCapability Unavailable.
+Tested on iOS 9.0, iOS 10 Simulators iPhone 6S, 6S Plus , 7 only with forceTouchCapability Unavailable.

+## Important

+this is the Xcode 8 / Swift 3 updated project.

 ## Adopting 3D Touch on iPhone